 Have you ever wondered what real-life investigators think about your detective characters?
 Well…

 1. On their days off, fictional detectives enjoy … wait, those guys never have any down time.
 None.
-Sure, I remember working a murder case where I left home one morning at the normal time and didn’t return until 36 hours later.
+I remember working a murder case where I left home one morning at the normal time and didn’t return until 36 hours later.
 When the trail is hot you have to follow it.
-But that’s not the norm.

 2. Make-believe investigators are suspended from duty at least once per story, yet they continue to work their cases.
 Is there a writer anywhere in this world who truly understands the definition of suspension?
 I’m kidding, of course.
 However, just in case … Suspension: to force someone to leave their job temporarily as a form of punishment.
 A police officer may not carry out/perform the duties of a police officer while on suspension.

 The punishment (suspension) is typically ordered because the detective did something severely wrong, which, by the way, is a rare occurrence.
 Therefore, continuing to work a case while suspended certainly will not win him/her any favors with the higher-ups.
 In fact, to do so is the equivalent of disobeying a direct order, a cause for termination.